-Forest trusts provide a secure way for resources in an Active Directory forest to trust identities from another forest.
-This trust is directional.
-A trusted forest can authenticate users to the trusting forest without allowing the reverse to occur.
+Forest trusts provide a way for resources in an Active Directory forest to trust identities from another forest.
+This trust can be configured in both directions.
+The trusted forest is the source of user identity.
+The trusting forest contains the resource to which users authenticate.
+The trusted forest can authenticate users to the trusting forest without allowing the reverse to occur.

 - Windows Server 2019